HappySeaFox/sail/BUILDING.md

 ### Terminology and build types

+**Standalone build** - manually compiled with `cmake` and respective build commands.
+Extra dependencies like libjpeg ARE NOT included into the build. macOS brew package is a good example of a standalone build.

 **Standalone bundle** - manually compiled with `cmake` and respective build commands.
-This also includes native Linux packages.
+Extra dependencies like libjpeg ARE included into the build.

 **VCPKG port** - installed with `vcpkg install sail`.